 - 1 Tbsp. white wine vinegar

-- one herring, cleaned and sliced or (can of herring in spiced sauce)
+- one herring, cleaned and sliced or (can of herring in a spiced sauce)

 Place the unpeeled beetroot in a large saucepan, cover with water and bring to a boil.